 |US dollar index||88.3||-0.2|

-Stocks are higher as the FOMC begins its November meeting.
+Stocks are lower this morning on overseas weakness.
 Bonds and MBS are down.

 Manufacturing in the US rose slightly in September, but came in lower than expected.
 August’s numbers were revised downward.
 Industrial Production rose 0.1%, while manufacturing production rose 0.2%.
 Capacity Utilization rose to 75.4%.
 The strength in the dollar is probably driving the weakness.

 Manufacturing dropped in New York last month, according to the Empire State Manufacturing Index.
 The index fell for the third month in a row.

 The black swan event for the financial markets?
 A democratic party sweep in November.
 If so, buy infrastructure stocks, sell pharma and financials.